billy1arm/Test/Readme2.md

 - To that end we are very beginner friendly, with many of the team available to help walk users through the initial setup/installation process.
 - Something unique to mangos is that all junior devs are mentored by more experienced devs and are encouraged to talk through any issues they may have.

-MaNGOS has a small, but extremely friendly and helpful community.
-Any trolling or unpleasantness is swiftly dealt with.
+MaNGOS has a small, but extremely friendly and helpful community managed by MadMax and Antz.
+Any trolling or unpleasantness is swiftly dealt with !!
 - Our discord/forum motto is "Be nice or Be somewhere else"

 **Official Website**